Gaecheonjeol, also known as National Foundation Day, is an official holiday in Korea.

 How Do Koreans Celebrate Gaecheonjeol?

-Most Koreans celebrate Gaecheonjeol as a simple day off to relax or spend time with family and friends.
+It’s a chance to relax, catch up on rest, or spend quality time with family and friends.

 Although it’s not widely celebrated with large public festivities, Gaecheonjeol is a time for Koreans to reflect on our ancient heritage.